PUB0128

-This fact sheet provides general information to help Conditionally Exempt Small Quantity Generators (CESQG) manage their hazardous waste safely and legally.
+This fact sheet provides general information to help Very Small Quantity Generators (VSQG) manage their hazardous waste safely and legally.
 It is for general guidance only.
 Businesses should refer to the appropriate state and federal laws and regulations to determine compliance.

 What is hazardous waste?

 The Missouri Hazardous Waste Management Law requires all businesses to determine if a waste is a hazardous waste.
-First, determine if the material is a solid waste.
-The definition of a solid waste is based on the fact that the material is a waste, not that it is a solid rather than a liquid or gas.
-Solid wastes include the following materials:
+To make this determination, first determine if the material is a solid waste according to the definition in Code of Federal Regulations (CFR) 40 C.F.R. § 261.2.
+A material does not have to physically be a solid to be considered a solid wastes.
+Solid waste includes the following materials:

 A hazardous waste is any solid waste that is flammable, corrosive, reactive, toxic or is listed (identified) as a hazardous waste in federal or state regulations.
-Hazardous waste listings and definitions are located in the Code of Federal Regulations, Title 40, Part 261, Subparts C and D (40 CFR 261).
+Hazardous waste listings and definitions are located in 40 C.F.R. §§ 261.20 through 261.35.

 Many businesses and institutions generate hazardous waste.
-Federal and state regulations require hazardous waste generators to meet standards for handling hazardous wastes.
-The federal regulations are located in 40 CFR 261.5.
-The state regulations are located in the Missouri Code of State Regulations, Title 10, Division 25, Chapter 4 (10 CSR 25-4.261(2)(A)).
+Federal and state regulations require hazardous waste generators to meet standards for handling hazardous waste.
+The federal regulations are located in 40 C.F.R. § 262.14.
+The state regulations are located in the Missouri Code of State Regulations (CSR) 10 CSR 25-5.262.
 The standards the generator must follow depend on the amount and type of hazardous waste generated in one calendar month or accumulated at any one time.

-Businesses generating or accumulating very small amounts of hazardous wastes are CESQGs and might be exempt from many, but not all, of the generator standards.
-A business is a CESQG if it meets all of the following conditions:
+Businesses generating or accumulating very small amounts of hazardous wastes are VSQGs and might be exempt from many, but not all, of the generator standards.
+A business is a VSQG if it meets all of the following conditions:

-- Generates 100 kilograms or less (approximately 220 pounds) of hazardous waste in one calendar month
+• Generates 100 kilograms or less (approximately 220 pounds) of non-acute hazardous waste in one calendar month

-Is a CESQG required to register as a hazardous waste generator?
+Is a VSQG required to register as a hazardous waste generator?

-There are no laws requiring a CESQG to register as a hazardous waste generator.
-However, some hazardous waste facilities prefer customers to have generator identification numbers.
-Businesses needing a generator identification number must complete the Notification of Regulated Waste Activity MO 780-1164 form.
+There are no laws requiring a VSQG generating less than the amounts outlined above to register as a hazardous waste generator.
+A VSQG becomes subject to registration as a VSQG in the event that it accumulates more than 1 kilogram of acute hazardous waste or 100 kilograms of residue from a cleanup of a spill of acute hazardous waste at one time.
+Some hazardous waste facilities prefer customers to have generator identification numbers.
+Businesses needing a generator identification number must complete the Notification of Regulated Waste Activity (NORWA) MO 780-1164 form.
+The NORWA form may also be completed online through the Missouri Gateway for Environmental Management (MoGEM) online portal.

-How can a CESQG manage their hazardous waste?
+How can a VSQG manage their hazardous waste?

-According to the Missouri Revised Statutes (RSMo), Chapter 260, Section 432.5 (260.432.5(2), RSMo.), Missouri sanitary landfills are not allowed to accept any but the very smallest amounts of hazardous waste.
-This ban affects CESQGs by requiring them to find alternatives to sanitary landfill disposal.
-CESQGs are allowed to dispose of their hazardous waste in an off-site permitted treatment, storage and disposal (TSD) facility, resource recovery facility or another facility approved by the state.
+According to Missouri Revised Statutes (RSMo), section 260.432.5(2), RSMo, Missouri sanitary landfills are not allowed to accept any but the very smallest amounts of hazardous waste.
+This ban affects VSQGs by requiring them to find alternatives to sanitary landfill disposal.
+VSQGs are allowed to dispose of their hazardous waste in an off-site permitted treatment, storage and disposal (TSD) facility or another facility approved by the state.

 Whichever way it is decided to manage the businesses’ hazardous waste, remember Missouri law requires management of all wastes in a manner that does not threaten human health or the environment or create a public nuisance.
 Preventing pollution through source reduction and recycling is a better management option than treatment or destruction technologies and land disposal.